demisto/content/Packs/AzureSecurityCenter/README.md

 #### Stream alerts with Continuous Export to Event Hub

-Refer to the below links for detailed instructions:
+Refer to the following links for detailed instructions:

 - At the [subscription level](https://learn.microsoft.com/en-us/azure/defender-for-cloud/continuous-export).
 - At the [tenant level](https://learn.microsoft.com/en-us/azure/defender-for-cloud/continuous-export-azure-policy).